infinimesh/infinimesh/docs/docs/REST/REST-DeviceState.md

 2. Once the above REST Request is send with the correct device id and correct token, the specific device reported state will be streamed and HTTP 200 response will be recieved.
 Otherwise you will get an error with the reason why the streaming was not successful.

-curl request for streaming : curl -X GET "https://<URL>/devices/<device id>/state/stream?only_delta=false" -H "Authorization: Bearer <Authentication_Token>"
+curl request for streaming : curl -X GET "https://URL/devices/device.id/state/stream?only_delta=false" -H "Authorization: Bearer Authentication_Token"